neektza/nikicajokic.me/_posts/2016-02-21-celluloid_internals_proxy_and_call_objects.md

 {% endhighlight %}

-In addition to invoking the intercepted method, the `SyncCall` object additionally pushes the response onto the sender's mailbox.
+In addition to invoking the intercepted method, the `SyncCall` object pushes the response onto the sender's mailbox.

 {% highlight ruby %}